karsv/internetshop/README.md

 Add sdk 11.0.3 in project struсture.

-Create a schema "internet_shop" in any SQL database.

-Use file internetshop.src.main.resources.init_db.sql to create all the tables required by this app.
+Use file internetshop.src.main.resources.init_db.sql to create the schema and all tables required by this app.

 At internetshop.factory.Factory class use username, password and name of DB to create a Connection.